 Yentl writes her songs for the bigger part on her ukelele.
-“Gradually Henk and I started to elaborate on my songs, while searching for a sound and feel that would fit me best.
+“Gradually Henk and I started to elaborate on my songs, while searching for a sound and feel that represents me.
 Pretty soon it got clear to us what that sound needed to be.
 We’re both very inspired by bands like Little Big Town and Fleetwood Mac and artists like Bruce Hornsby.
-I think those infuences are noticeable in our music.
-I love that the sound the EP now has, is what my songs carried in them in potential, but really came to life with the help of Henk’s arrangements.
-The song remains the core, but the production gives it its spirit.”
+I think you can really hear those influences in our music.
+I love that the sound the record has now, is what my songs carried in them in potential, but really came to life with the help of Henk’s arrangements.
+The song is the core, but the production gives it its spirit.”

 *Chad Cromwell – on Drums (played with Joe Walsh (Eagles), Crosby, Stills, Nash & Young, Neil Young, Mark Knopfler, Peter Frampton and Lady Antebellum).